thejoshwolfe/poaf/README.md

 ```
 struct IndexItem = {
-    checksums:             checksums_size bytes  // See ArchiveHeader for checksums_size
+    file_contents_checksums:          checksums_size bytes  // See ArchiveHeader for checksums_size
     previous_stream_compressed_size:  8 bytes
     name_size:                        2 bytes
-    header_metadata_size:  2 bytes
+    item_metadata_size:               2 bytes
     file_size:                        8 bytes
     name:                             name_size bytes
-    header_metadata:       header_metadata_size bytes
+    item_metadata:                    item_metadata_size bytes
 }
 ```

 If Streaming is enabled, the `ArchiveMetadata` in the Index Region must exactly match the `ArchiveMetadata` in the Data Region.
+See the documentation on `archive_metadata` for details.

 The number and order of `IndexItem` structs must match the number and order of `DataItem` structs in the Data Region.
-All fields present in both structs (`name_size`, `header_metadata_size`, `file_size`, `name`, `header_metadata`, and `checksums`)
-must exactly match between each `IndexItem` and the corresponding `DataItem`.
+If Streaming is enabled, all fields present in both structs (`name_size`, `item_metadata_size`, `file_size`, `name`, `item_metadata`, and `file_contents_checksums`) must exactly match between each `IndexItem` and the corresponding `StreamingItem`.

-If `previous_stream_compressed_size` is non-zero, it means the Data Region is split into multiple streams, and a stream with the given size in the archive (after compression) ends just before a new stream starts that starts with the `DataItem.file_contents` corresponding to this `IndexItem`.
-This field exists to enable a reader to jump into the middle of the archive and decompress specific items without needing to decompress all items leading up to it.
+The `previous_stream_compressed_size` field can sometimes enable a reader to jump into the middle of the archive and read the item's `file_contents` without needing to read the entire Data Region up to that point.
-An archive creator may set the `previous_stream_compressed_size` to 0 if there is no stream split in the corresponding `DataItem`; see Data Region for more details.
+However, sometimes jumping to a specific item's `file_contents` is not possible, in which case the `previous_stream_compressed_size` will be 0.
+Which items have non-zero `previous_stream_compressed_size` values is up to the discretion of the archive creator.

+If Compression Method is None, then every item's `previous_stream_compressed_size` can be used to locate that item's `file_contents` in the Data Region using the pseudocode below unless the item's `file_size` is 0, in which case the `previous_stream_compressed_size` must be 0.
+Note that it would never be useful to locate a 0-sized `file_size` in the Data Region.

+If Compression Method is not None, then each `previous_stream_compressed_size` can be 0, which means an unspecified value, or non-zero, which means a compression stream starts at the corresponding `file_contents` in the Data Region.
+The start of every compression stream after the first one in the Data Region must correspond to a non-zero `previous_stream_compressed_size` value in the Index Region.
+A compression stream must not start at a 0-size `file_contents`, which means evert item with a `file_size` of 0 must also have a `previous_stream_compressed_size` of 0;
+this is to prevent ambiguity in the structure of the archive and it would never be useful to locate a 0-sized `file_size` anyway.

-A reader can use the below pseudocode to compute the `stream_start_offset` and `skip_bytes` to jump into the middle of an archive for any item:
+A reader can effectively use the below pseudocode to compute the `stream_start_offset` and `skip_bytes` to jump into the middle of an archive for any item:

 ```
 // Precompute stream_start_offset and skip_bytes for all index items:
 let stream_start_offset = sizeof(ArchiveHeader) // The start of the Data Region
 let skip_bytes = sizeof(DataRegionArchiveMetadata) // The first thing in the stream
 for each index_item:
-    // offset represents the start of the current
     if index_item.previous_stream_compressed_size > 0:
         stream_start_offset += index_item.previous_stream_compressed_size
         skip_bytes = 0
     else:
         if Streaming is enabled:
             // Skip the corresponding StreamingItem's fields before file_contents.
-            skip_bytes += 16 + index_item.name_size + index_item.header_metadata_size
+            skip_bytes += 16 + index_item.name_size + index_item.item_metadata_size
     index_item.stream_start_offset = stream_start_offset
     index_item.skip_bytes = skip_bytes
     // For the next item, skip the file_contents of this item.